k-g-k/ballot-study/README.md

 for the average user.
 The team was focused on what content to display and where, but we didn't really have a shared picture of the content blocks themselves.*

-There were many possibilities and I wanted to create something concrete to anchor on.
-In order to accomplish this, I worked with Claude to create a content schemata based on what I've learned and competitive analysis of Ballotpedia, producing around sixty items across four source types.
-I then crafted a context doc that included the following information:
+There were many possibilities and I wanted to create something concrete for us to anchor on.
+In order to accomplish this, I worked with Claude to create a content schemata based on my discovery findings as well as a corresponding competitive analysis of Ballotpedia, producing around sixty items across four source types.
+I then crafted a context doc for Figma Make to ingest.

 <img width="202.5" height="251" alt="image" src="https://github.com/user-attachments/assets/5f509667-0548-42f3-a44c-9e69d4ce1ce8" />